dtolnay/cxx/book/src/context.md

 The most similar pair (the shortest edge) is Rust&ndash;C++.
-These languages have largely compatible concepts of things like ownership, vectors, strings, fallibility, etc that translate clearly from signatures in either language to signatures in the other language.
+These languages have largely compatible concepts of things like ownership, vectors, strings, fallibility, etc. that translate clearly from signatures in either language to signatures in the other language.

 When we make a binding for an idiomatic C++ API using bindgen, and we fall down